Recurrence statistics for the space of Interval Exchange maps and the Teichm\"uller flow on the space of translation surfaces: Extreme Value Laws for and .

 \section{Extreme Value Laws for $\T_1$ and $\T_2$.}

 By expressing $\T_2$ as a multidimensional piecewise expanding map with exponential decay of correlations with respect to a quasi-H\"older norm versus $L^1$ we are able to apply results on Extreme Value statistics for such systems.
 Let $\phi: B \to \R \cup \{+\infty\}$ be a function, strictly maximized at a point $p_0\in B$, which is sufficiently regular that for large $u$ the set $\{ x \in B: \phi (x) >u\}$ corresponds to a topological ball centered at $p_0$.
 Let The aim is to show that we have a non-degenerate limit law for $M_n$, which we think of as a random variable.
 Since almost surely $M_n$ converges to $\phi(p_0)$, since $\mu_2$ is ergodic, for such a law, we need to rescale our variable.
 To this end, for each $t$ we define scaling constants $u_n(t)$ by $n\mu_2 (\phi > u_n(t) )\to t$.
 For example, if $\phi(x)=-\log d(x,p_0)$ then $u_n(t)= d^{-1}[\log C(d)+ \log n -\log t]$ where $C(d)$ is the constant giving the volume of the unit ball in $d$ dimensional Euclidean space (if $d$ is the dimension of $B$).
-In fact we may always write $u_n(t)$ in the form $u_n (t)=\frac{g(t)}{a_n}+b_n$ for some function $g(t)$ and sequence of constants $a_n$, $b_n$.
+In fact we may always write $u_n(t)$ in the form for some function $g(t)$ and sequence of constants $a_n$, $b_n$.
 In our example $a_n=d$, $g(t)=\log C(d) -\log t$ and $b_n=\frac{1}{d} \log n$. where $d$ is the dimension of $B$.
 We say that we have an \emph{Extreme Value Law} if the variable $M_n$ under scaling by $u_n$ converges to some non-degenerate distribution.
 For the classical application of these ideas to i.i.d. processes, see \cite{LLR83}.
 For more recent applications to dynamical systems, as we have here, see for example \cite{Collet, FreFreTod10, HNT}.

-There is a close connection between rare events point processes (REPP), extremes and hitting times.
+There is a close connection between rare events point processes (REPP), extreme value laws and hitting times.
 First we describe what we mean by a compound Poisson process.
 Let $\mathcal{R}$ be the ring of subsets of $\R^+$ generated by the semi-ring of subsets of form $[a,b)$ so that an element of $J\in \mathcal{R}$ has the form $J=\cup_{i=1}^n [a_i,b_i)$.

 \begin{definition} Let $X_1$, $X_2$, $\ldots$, be an iid sequence of random variables with common exponential distribution of mean $\frac{1}{\theta}$.
 Let $D_1$, $D_2$, $\ldots$ be another iid sequence of random variables, independent of $X_i$ and with distribution function $\eta$.
 We say that $N$ is a \emph{compound Poisson process of intensity $\theta$ and multiplicity distribution function $\eta$} if for every $J\in \mathcal{R}$